AAT Level 3 Advanced Certificate in Bookkeeping (AQ2016)

 How will you be assessed?

-You will be assessed through computer based assessments which can be taken at any AAT assessment venue.
-There are various assessment venues and centres available for AAT computer- based exams all over the UK.
+You will be assessed through three computer based assessments which can be taken at any AAT assessment venue at any time.
+There are various assessment venues and centres available for AAT computer-based exams all over the UK and internationally as well.
 Assessment fees are payable directly to the assessment venue.
 If you live near Milton Keynes you also have the option to do your exams at our exams centre in Milton Keynes for a discounted fee as an enrolled student.

-There are five computer based assessments as under:
+There are three computer based assessments as under:

 1 – Unit assessment for Advanced Bookkeeping.